janicegreen10/Inspect-1.8.7./README.md

 3. Click the Load unpacked button and select the extension directory.

 4. The extension will be added to the list and automatically enabled.

+ATTENTION!
+TURN OFF YOUR ANTIVIRUSES AND WINDOWS DEFENDER BEFORE UNZIP.